Wantage: Governance

+Administrative history

+Wantage was an ancient parish in the Wantage hundred of Berkshire.
+The parish was subdivided into four townships, being Charlton, Grove, West Lockinge, and a Wantage township which included the town itself.
+Such townships were all declared to be separate civil parishes in 1866.

+Wantage was sometimes described as a borough, particularly in the 18th century, but it lacked the bodies and powers that boroughs typically had.
+A body of improvement commissioners for the Wantage township was established in 1828 in order to provide local government functions.
+Such improvement commissioners' districts were reconstituted as urban districts under the Local Government Act 1894.

+The urban district was enlarged in 1934 to absorb Charlton.
+The urban district council established its offices at Orchard House on Portway.
+Between 1894 and 1974 there was also a Wantage Rural District which administered the rural area surrounding the town; the rural district council was based at Belmont.

+Wantage Urban District was abolished in 1974 under the Local Government Act 1972, which also transferred Wantage from Berkshire to Oxfordshire.
+A successor parish covering the area of the former urban district was created in 1974, with its council taking the name Wantage Town Council.
+A new Civic Hall was built on the former gardens of Orchard House during 1974; the building opened in January 1975 and was later renamed The Beacon.

 Geography

 Wantage is at the foot of the Berkshire Downs escarpment in the Vale of the White Horse.
 There are gallops at Black Bushes and nearby villages with racing stables at East Hendred, Letcombe Bassett, Lockinge and Uffington.
 Wantage includes the suburbs of Belmont to the west and Charlton to the east.
 Grove to the north is still just about detached and is a separate parish.
 Wantage parish stretches from the northern edge of its housing up onto the Downs in the south, covering Chain Hill, Edge Hill, Wantage Down, Furzewick Down and Lattin Down.
 The Edgehill Springs rise between Manor Road and Spike Lodge Farms and the Letcombe Brook flows through the town.
 Wantage is home to the Vale and Downland Museum.
 There is a large market square containing a statue of King Alfred, surrounded by shops some with 18th-century facades.
 Quieter streets radiate from it, including one towards the large Church of England parish church.
 Wantage is the "Alfredston" of Thomas Hardy's Jude the Obscure.